GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

     stat ::= exp

-In daScript every expression is also allowed as statement, if so, the result of the expression is thrown away.
+In daScript every expression is also allowed to be a statement.
+If so, the result of the expression is thrown away.